shihanrehman/DBRS_interviewChallenge/README.md

 https://colab.research.google.com/drive/1nQr2hnNY_9iAoU9aP6wdex1owbIbmXbv#scrollTo=_BQ62CizlZfF

-1. Click on the Link
+1. Click on the Link -> You may have to sign-in with a gmail account if not signed in already.
-2. Colab should open, click Runtime -> Run All
+2. Colaboraty should open, click Runtime -> Run All
 3. Allow 30 seconds for all downloads and scripts to run -> Project should be running